 To further illustrate its impact on the Birmingham region, an in-depth study was conducted by economists at the Auburn University Montgomery Center for Business and Economic Development.
-The final report showed 2,255 full-time jobs were directly attributed to the businesses located on the campus of Birmingham International with an estimated combined payroll of $105 million.
+The final report showed 2,255 full-time jobs were directly attributed to the businesses located on the campus of Birmingham-Shuttlesworth International Airport with an estimated combined payroll of $105 million.
 When surveyed, these on-site businesses reported adding a total of $140 million to the local economy for operation and maintenance, bringing a direct, non-multiplied economic addition of $245 million to the Birmingham MSA.

 Passenger surveys conducted as part of the study indicated a further impact on the region.
 When interviewed, visitors flying in from another city revealed that they spent an average of $177.22 per day while staying in the city and stayed an average of 3.4 nights.
 Once calculated, the report indicated $285 million in airport-generated tourist expenditures.
 The tourism expenditures were further induced to show its impact on the region and added an additional $243 million that otherwise would not have been generated in the Birmingham economy.

 The direct, indirect and induced spending results combine to form a total of $567 million, which represents the total spending impact of the aviation activities of BHM.
 In addition, research showed other local aviation-related expenditures deposited $426 million into the region’s economy.

 When combined, the spending-generated and expenditure-reported totals amount to nearly $1 billion annual economic impact of Birmingham-Shuttlesworth International Airport on the economy of the Birmingham region, as well as 16,000 direct and indirect jobs and more than $444 million of additional payroll to the Birmingham MSA.